abdulwaheed76/practices/README.md

        Why you did this?
 Where is that feature?
 This should have been done differently or this is missing".
 So clear up scope of responsibility before giving estimates and far before performing any development.
-    1. **0 pairUnderstanding** - same for pair
+    1. **0 pairUnderstanding** - same for pair (task assigned to pair only)
-    1. **0 stoUnderstanding** - same for sto
+    1. **0 stoUnderstanding** - same for sto (task assigned to sto only)
-    1. **0 sketch/wrf** - very quick creating sketch with digital pencil or wireframing tool
+    1. **0 sketch/wireframe** - very quick creating sketch with digital pencil or wireframing tool.
+PR in `-info` project.
     1. **0 scenarios** - scenarios, cases e.g `z` happens if `x` is done in a `y` way.
-       The `x`, `y` & `z` will be written in `-test` projects as .md file and later iBK will be done via this .md file by renaming it to .ts executable test file.
+       The `x`, `y` & `z` will be written in `-info` projects as .md files.
     1. **0 wbs** - work break down structure having tasks, sub tasks and their estimates of next level.
 E.g level 1 in this case (listed bellow).
-       Here, the estimated proposed time will be added to all the tickets for the next level (which is level 1 in this case as current level is 0)
+       Here, the estimated proposed time will be added to all the tickets for the next level (which is level 1 in this case as current level is 0).
+       Search this document for more details.
+There are extensive samples and guidance awailable in this document.
     3. **0 pairReview** - review all what is done in this level here.
     4. **0 stoReview** - review all what is done in this level here and specially the execution strategy of assignees.
 STO should ask verbally on how the assignees will accomplish